WBL-567/Multimodal_mixed_strata_model/README.md

 contamination = 0.02
 ```

 Before LOF processing, tunnelling-parameter samples containing zero values are removed.

 LOF-identified abnormal samples are processed by linear interpolation.

-#### Evaluation settings
+#### Evaluation Settings

 Two chronologically constrained evaluation settings are used.

 For blocked temporal forward-chaining evaluation, samples within each class are kept in their original chronological order and divided into consecutive temporal blocks.
 Earlier blocks are used for training, the next block is used for validation, and the following block is used for testing.

 For final model evaluation, the latest 20% of samples in each class are retained as the independent later-stage test set.
 The earlier 80% of samples are further divided chronologically into training and validation subsets at a ratio of 9:1.

 Therefore, the final chronological split is:

 ```text
 Training set = 72%